eitkit/vm/README.md

 vagrant up
 ```

+This will fail after a while because some user files do not exist.
+You will
+then need to do the following to continue:

+- Open VirtualBox
+- Right-click on the (now running) virtual machine
+- Select "Show"
+- Log in to Xubuntu with vagrant and vagrant.
+- Then go back to the shell where you were running `vagrant up`, and now run `vagrant provision`.

+After this step is finished, the virtual machine should be ready to use.

 ## Required dependencies

 To build the virtual machine in this recipe, you need the following software installed: